What is a Virus Mutation?

 As the world was struggling with the pandemic in early 2020, several evolutionary biologists predict that the SARS-CoV-2 is there to stay like several other coronaviruses that cause mild cold and flu and have been circulating in humans for decades.

 The rapid increase in cases of Omicron in South Africa suggests that the new variant may have the edge over the previous variants, including the Delta variant.
-And the spread of the new variant may be largely related to its enhanced ability to infect people who have been previously infected by the coronavirus or have received immunization.
+The spread of the new variant may be primarily related to its enhanced ability to infect people who have been previously infected by the coronavirus or have received immunization.

 Man washing his hands in a sink

-Keeping your hands clean with soap or sanitizer is one of the best protections against spreading the COVID virus
+Keeping your hands clean with soap or sanitizer is one of the best protections against spreading the COVID-19 virus.

 Conclusion

-Mutations are a change in the RNA or DNA sequence of a cell.
+Mutations are changes in the RNA or DNA sequence of a cell.
 When the number of mutations reaches a certain level, the virus is designated as a new ‘species’ of the virus and is labeled as a new variant.
-In this case, it is the Omicron variant that is the latest strain discovered.
+In this case, the Omicron variant is the latest strain discovered.
 The spike protein in this variant (as well as all variants) is where the mutations reside.
-The more the mutations, the more concern there is over how well the antibodies can block the protein’s S1 subunit’s ability to attach to the healthy cells.
+The more mutations, the more concern there is over how well the antibodies can block the protein’s S1 subunit’s ability to attach to the healthy cells.

 What is a Virus?